4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     *   `TEST_MODE`: If `True`, the bot generates resumes and cover letters but does not actually submit applications.
     *   `COLLECT_INFO_MODE`: If `True`, the bot doesn't apply to the jobs or create resumes and cover letters, only gathers information for interesting jobs and their skill statistics and saves them to the files data/output/interesting_jobs.yaml and data/output/skill_stat.yaml.
     *   `EASY_APPLY_ONLY_MODE`: If `True`, bot applies only the jobs with Easy Apply.
 Else bot will apply to the jobs with Easy Apply and try to apply to the jobs with 3rd party applications. **WARNING**: applying to the jobs with 3rd party applications is not guaranteed to be successful, but is guaranteed to consume at least 10-100x more tokens!
+    *   `RESTART_EVERY_DAY`: If `True`, bot will automatically restart the search every 24 hours when LinkedIn resets the search limits.
+So you don't have to restart it manually - just run & forget.
     *   `JOB_IS_INTERESTING_THRESH`: LLM evaluated the 'interest' level of the job from 1 to 100.
 If job 'interest' level not below this threshold - the job is considered interesting for bot.
 Otherwise not.
 Because of LinkedIn limits number of daily applications to 50, recommended value of this setting is 70+, so the bot will apply only vacancies that match your resume
     *   `MINIMUM_WAIT_TIME_SEC`: Minimum time spent on one job application, this setting help to prevent ban for too frequent job applies
     *   `TG_CHAT_ID/TG_ERR_TOPIC_ID/TG_REPORT_TOPIC_ID`: Address of your chat in format "@name_of_your_chat" + IDs of topics where bot will send error messages and everyday report on the job applies done.
 You can find instruction how to create and set your Telegram chat below.